-Cats have evolved to eat little and often - in the wild a cat would eat around 10-12 small meals throughout the day.
-Pet cats will often prefer the same, although their feeding behaviour is influenced by their environment and previous experiences.
-Fresh wet food should be replaced at least twice daily and dry food at least once daily.
-Once neutered, cats typically have reduced energy needs, so consider cutting down their daily amount accordingly.
+Cats have evolved to eat little and often.
+In the wild a cat would eat around 10 to 12 small meals throughout the day, and pet cats will often prefer the same.
+Their feeding behaviour is also influenced by their environment and previous experiences.
+Fresh wet food should be given at least twice daily and dry food at least once daily.
+Once neutered, cats typically have reduced energy needs.
+Consider cutting down their daily amount to prevent them from becoming overweight.